 Mismatch unemployment is unemployment due to dispersion in job finding rates across submarkets of the labor market, which results in mismatch in the distribution of vacancies and unemployed workers over submarkets.
-We proposed an accounting framework using two arbitrage equations and a benchmark wage determination equation that allows is not only state-specific, but changes substantially over our sample period.
-Similarly, school quality and retirement benefits vary both in the cross-section and over time.

-us to estimate mismatch unemployment and decompose it into its sources.
-Since this framework takes data on the values of unemployment and vacancies rather than their quantities as inputs, available data allowed us to present estimates for the 1979-2009 period, much further back in time that previous studies, in particular Şahin, Song, Topa, and Violante (2014).
-This paper is also the first to report on the causes of mismatch.
+We proposed an accounting framework using two arbitrage equations and a benchmark wage determination equation that allows us to estimate mismatch unemployment and decompose it into its sources.
+Since this framework takes data on the values of unemployment and vacancies rather than their quantities as inputs, available data allowed us to present estimates for the 1979-2009 period, going further back in time than previous studies, in particular Şahin, Song, Topa, and Violante (2014).
+More importantly, this paper is the first to report on the causes of mismatch.